UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - Send a clear, friendly permission DM for each image.

-- Record who said yes, when, and where you can use the photo.
+- Record who said yes.
+Note when and where you can use the photo.

 - Upload originals to Yummify with rights notes attached.

-Draft or refine a one-paragraph permission message you’re comfortable sending to any guest who tags you today; once that’s in place, you’re ready to think about how AI fits into your marketing.
+Draft or refine a one-paragraph permission message.
+Make it one you’re comfortable sending to any guest who tags you today.
+Once that’s in place, you’re ready to think about how AI fits into your marketing.

 Watching this video can help you explain to owners and partners why you’re adding AI to the workflow and why guardrails matter when guest trust is on the line.